 Meta Title

 The Title tag is used to summarise the content found on your site.
-It will appear in three key places: browsers, search engine results pages, and external sites such as Facebook or Twitter.
 When you set a Title for your site, it will appear like this when your home page appears in the search results:

-It is believed that search engines expect a Title tag to include relevant keywords and phrases that describe what your site is about.
-So if the Title you create is not relevant to your site, Google can choose to show a different Title instead.
-The Title is automatically generated as a mix of your site name and the page name for each page.
+Search engines expect a Title tag to include relevant keywords and phrases that describe what your site is about.
+So if the Title you create is not relevant to your site, Google can choose to automatically generate a different Title instead.

 Meta Description

-The Description tag is intended to be a short summary of the content found on your page.
-A Meta Description gives you more space to tell people what you’re offering, and it’s an opportunity to give them a compelling reason to click through to your site when it appears as a snippet in search results.
-You only have 155 - 160 characters available.
-Ensure you include words that you expect people to use when searching.
+The Description tag is a short summary of the content found on your page.
+A Meta Description gives you more space to tell people what you’re offering, and it’s an opportunity to give them a compelling reason to click through to your site.
+You only have 155 - 160 characters available so keep it clear, compelling and user-focused.

 When you set a Meta Description it may appear as a snippet in the search results here: